-In mathematical and real-world situations.
-Indicator Insight 1.MGSR.2.1 Sort a mixed set of polygons and The intent is not for students to sort into a describe the reasoning used while sorting the group of regular polygons and a second group polygons. of irregular polygons.
-The intent is to expose students to a wide variety of regular and irregular polygons of assorted sizes and orientations rather than just prototypical regular polygons.
-Provide opportunities for students to describe how they used one of more common attributes to group each set of shapes.
-1.MGSR.2.2 Identify and describe the Describe the attributes of the shape prior to attributes of two-dimensional shapes and providing the name.
-The teacher should use three-dimensional shapes.
-Limit to triangle, correct mathematical vocabulary, including square, rectangle, rhombus, hexagon, circle, sides/edges, faces, flat, straight, and cone, cube, cylinder, square pyramid, and corners/vertex/vertices , when describing the sphere. attributes.
-Provide opportunities to draw or 1.MGSR.2.3 Identify and describe a given make the shapes.
-Reinforce mathematical language.
-For shape in everyday situations to include two- example: Use cube rather than box and sphere dimensional shapes and three-dimensional rather than ball, knowing that a representation shapes.
-Limit to triangle, square, rectangle, of each in the real-world could be a box or a rhombus, hexagon, circle, cone, cube, ball. cylinder, square pyramid, and sphere.
-Analyze and compare a pair of two- dimensional shapes or a pair of three- dimensional shapes of assorted sizes and orientations using formal mathematical language.
-Provide opportunities to compare a pair of shapes, using terms such as sides/edges, faces, flat, straight, and corners/vertex/vertices.
-1.MGSR.2.4 Classify shapes as two- The intent of this indicator is to have students dimensional/flat or three-dimensional/solid articulate the reasoning behind the and explain the reasoning using formal classification of a figure as two-dimensional mathematical language.
-Limit to triangle, or three-dimensional. square, rectangle, rhombus, hexagon, circle, cone, cube, cylinder, square pyramid, and sphere.
+Indicator Indicator Insight

+1.MGSR.2.1 Sort a mixed set of polygons and The intent is not for students to sort into a

+describe the reasoning used while sorting the group of regular polygons and a second group

+polygons. of irregular polygons.
+The intent is to expose

+students to a wide variety of regular and

+irregular polygons of assorted sizes and

+orientations rather than just prototypical

+regular polygons.
+Provide opportunities for

+students to describe how they used one of

+more common attributes to group each set of

+shapes.

+1.MGSR.2.2 Identify and describe the Describe the attributes of the shape prior to

+attributes of two-dimensional shapes and providing the name.
+The teacher should use

+three-dimensional shapes.
+Limit to triangle, correct mathematical vocabulary, including

+square, rectangle, rhombus, hexagon, circle, sides/edges, faces, flat, straight, and

+cone, cube, cylinder, square pyramid, and corners/vertex/vertices , when describing the

+sphere. attributes.
+Provide opportunities to draw or

+make the shapes.

+1.MGSR.2.3 Identify and describe a given Reinforce mathematical language.
+For

+shape in everyday situations to include two- example: Use cube rather than box and sphere

+dimensional shapes and three-dimensional rather than ball, knowing that a representation

+snapes.
+Limit to triangle, square, rectangle, of each in the real-world could be a box or a $1 - 11$

+mombus, nexagon, circle, cone, cube, Dall.

+cylinder, square pyramid, and sphere.
+Analyze and compare a pair of two-

+dimensional shapes of a pair of unree-

+arientations using formal mathematical

+language Provide opportunities to compare a

+pair of shapes using terms such as

+sides/edges faces flat straight and

+corners/vertex/vertices

+1 MGSR 2 4 Classify shapes as two- The intent of this indicator is to have students

+dimensional/flat or three-dimensional/solid articulate the reasoning behind the

+and explain the reasoning using formal classification of a figure as two-dimensional

+mathematical language.
+Limit to triangle. or three-dimensional.

+square, rectangle, rhombus, hexagon, circle,

+cone, cube, cylinder, square pyramid, and

+sphere.